inkling/Subliminal/README.md

 Also note that this code is conditionalized by the `INTEGRATION_TESTING` preprocessor macro (set by `Integration Tests.xcconfig`), and so will not be built into your main application target.
-Unlike many other integration testing frameworks, Subliminal does not use private APIs, so it is safe to include calls to Subliminal APIs in any target that links against Subliminal.
-However, conditionalizing calls to Subliminal helps you keep straight exactly when you expect the tests to be run: when you run the Integration Tests target, not every time you launch your application.
+This helps you keep straight exactly when you expect the tests to be run: when you run the Integration Tests target, not every time you launch your application.

 Usage
 -----